 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition was published by Katherine Tegen Books on April 16, 2013 and has 720 pages.
+This fantasy is a hardcover edition that was published by Katherine Tegen Books on April 16, 2013 and has 720 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Queste, Syren, Darke
+Other books by this author which I have reviewed include Queste, Syren, Darke

 Seventh and last in the Septimus Heap fantasy series for middle-grade readers and revolving around the Heap family.